zakuArbor/blog/_posts/programming/2021-04-02-build-team.md

 Big Endian is more natural to us since we read numbers from left to right in English.
-So I like to see things in Big endian order.
+For instance, in the number 123, 1 represents the highest number (i.e. $1\cdot100$) and 3 represents the smallest digit in the number (i.e. $3\cdot1$).
+Therefore I like to see things in Big endian order.
 It's great to know that `xdd`, a hexdump tool, displays hex in big endian by default.

 ```shell
 $ xxd /tmp/test.txt